Soap Box Derby

 FirstEnergy is proud to be the title sponsor of The All-American Soap Box Derby, the greatest amateur-racing event in the world.

-Racers compete in separate divisions, based on their age and construction skills.
+Racers compete in separate divisions based on their age and construction skills.
 Boys and girls ages 7 to 13 compete in the Stock Car division, which features the simplest ready-to-assemble kits purchased from All-American Derby headquarters.
-Youngsters 10 through 17 will be in the Super Stock division, whose cars are similar but larger to accommodate larger youngsters, or the Masters division, featuring the traditional, more sophisticated cars.
+Youngsters 10 through 17 can compete in the Super Stock division, with cars that accommodate larger youngsters, or the Masters division, featuring traditional, more sophisticated cars.